 I loved this one too that was called “Turn the Hearts,”

-And all the activities were based around honoring our ancestors.
+Those are ancestors faces they’re holding up up there.
+All the activities were based around honoring our ancestors.
 So many stories to share and learn.

 Ok, and we can’t forget “Fifty Years of Eyrealm,” when we celebrated my parent’s 50th anniversary: